zumasys/docs/site/jbase/get-started/docker-container/README.md

 5695f09ace19   dazzling_dhawan   0.00%     7.727MiB / 24.88GiB   0.03%     1.17kB / 0B   0B / 0B     1
 ```

-Our example container now has a new name, dazzling_dhawan.
+Our example container now has a new name, "dazzling_dhawan".

 By default your docker is booted into a private network 172.17.0.X.
 These Containers can NAT network out of that network but you cannot directly ping from your workstation/network into that private network.
 All containers inside that network can ping/talk to each other.
-Think of this as your own private datacenter.
+Think of this as your own private data centre.

 ## Other limitations